-- Preview Email Newsletter

 During Susan McDowell's time as vice president for the Office of Research and Innovation, Miami University modernized lab and studio safety, strengthened scholarship, and set new records for external funding.

-Continuing McDowell's positive contributions is one goal Rick Page has in mind when he assumes the role of interim vice president on July more PR
+Continuing McDowell's positive contributions is one goal Rick Page has in mind when he assumes the role of interim vice president on July 1.
+McDowell is retiring from her position as of J more PR

 Media Tip Sheet: US to Expand the Production of RoundUp (10)